Arghyapandit/assignment-blog-site/README.md

 ## [Please Visit My sight](https://arghyapandit.github.io/assignment-blog-site/)

-It's responsive websight but not mobilr friendly & you can't use The contact Form
+It's responsive websight but not mobile friendly & you can't use The contact Form

 If there is any kind of code mistake please contact with me via e-mail